Research or Creative Experience for Undergraduates (RCEU) Projects - May 2019 - August 2019

 Preliminary Analysis & Design of Morphing Winglets for UAVs

-The goal of the proposed work is to conduct an analysis and develop a morphing (adaptive) multi-winglet capable of reducing the strength and size of wingtip vortices, resulting in improved aircraft performance.
+The goal of the proposed work was to conduct an analysis and develop a morphing (adaptive) multi-winglet capable of reducing the strength and size of wingtip vortices, resulting in improved aircraft performance.
 Induced drag accounts for roughly 40% of the total drag on an aircraft and therefore, reduction of the induced drag would significantly reduce fuel consumption, cost of operation, and the carbon footprint of the aircraft.
 Wingtip modifications can either move the vortices away in relation to the aircraft longitudinal axis or reduce their intensity.
 Morphing multi-winglets, where the geometry can be adjusted real-time to the changing flow conditions, have the potential to improve the aerodynamic performance during climb and/or high-speed off-design conditions by providing adapted wing lift distribution throughout the flight envelope.
 The developed adaptive winglet designs will subsequently be subjected to wind tunnel testing and Particle Image Velocimetry for optimization and performance analysis.

 New Faculty Research (NFR) Program - December 2018 - December 2019